Page Content

 Didactic training

 Clinical conferences, seminars, small discussion groups, journal clubs, and one-on-one instruction are integral parts of the General Surgery Residency.
-All residents are required to attend our weekly morbidity and mortality conferences and Monday evening Grand Rounds.
-Friday morning sessions are held every other week in both simulation and surgical skills centers to enhance resident learning.
+All residents are required to attend our weekly morbidity and mortality conferences and Monday evening Department of Surgery Education Conference.
+Friday morning sessions are held every week in simulation centers for the benefit of PGY-1 trainees, and their time for this is universally protected.

 During each subspecialty rotation, you also attend that subspecialty's weekly schedule of journal clubs, didactic presentations, and conferences dealing with patient management problems, mortality, and morbidity.